natalieagus/50002/docs/Hardware/b_digitalabstraction.md

 - The red zone is called the **forbidden zone**.
 It is formed by the four voltage specifications: $$V_{ol}$$, $$V_{oh}$$, $$V_{il}$$, and $$V_{ih}$$ that we set for the entire system. <br>
 - The name *'forbidden zone'* comes from the fact that  any value within this zone means that the device receives **valid** input but is unable to produce a valid output hence **violating the static discipline** and cannot be used as a combinational logic device.

+### Can a given device be used as a combinational logic device?

 You can quickly tell if a digital device can be *potentially* be used as a combinational logic device **iff**: you can **find** a set of these four voltage specifications: $$V_{ol}$$, $$V_{oh}$$, $$V_{il}$$, and $$V_{ih}$$ **whereby its VTC curve  does not cross the forbidden zone** and that $$V_{ol}$$< $$V_{il}$$ < $$V_{ih}$$ < $$V_{oh}$$.
 * We typically begin by *guessing* each value of $$V_{ol}$$, $$V_{oh}$$, $$V_{il}$$, and $$V_{ih}$$ and check if the curve crosses the forbidden zone (check if static discipline obeyed) formed by these four values.
 * If static discipline is violated, we either adjust our guess or find another device.
 * Also, we want to choose  $$V_{ol}$$, $$V_{oh}$$, $$V_{il}$$, and $$V_{ih}$$ that **maximises noise immunity**. -

 If you can satisfy the condition highlighted above, then it means that the device is a combinational logic device.
-It's VTC curve has to possesses both **characteristics** below:
+Its VTC curve has to possesses both **characteristics** below:

 1. There exist *some region in the VTC* whereby its **absolute** `Gain` is $$>1$$ . `Gain` is actually a function of $$V_{in}$$ and is **formally** defined as: